-There are agreements with daycare centers near the operation centers, collaborators was rethinking the making it easy for the collaborator to have a discount via payroll and enjoy other benefits for the care of their in the company. children.
+There are agreements with daycare centers near the operation centers. making it easy for the collaborator to have a discount via payroll and enjoy other benefits for the care of their in the company. children.

 Flexible hours and short Friday